Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Conclusion

 \section{Conclusion}

-In this paper, we analyzed 100 e-commerce websites in Saudi Arabia against compliance with key aspects of the PDPL.
+In this paper, we analyzed 100 e-commerce websites operating in Saudi Arabia against compliance with key aspects of the PDPL.
 Our results showed that, as of this writing, most websites are not compliant with the PDPL yet.
 Additionally, our results indicated that top-ranked websites and those hosted on local e-commerce platforms have the highest non-compliance rates, compared with mid- and low-ranking websites and those not hosted on any platform.
 Finally, we assessed LLM-based privacy policy analysis.
+The agreement rate between the LLM and human answers shows promise in LLMs in automating privacy policy analysis and has the potential for improvement by considering the potential reasons that caused discrepancies.
 We discussed areas for potential improvement and proposed evidence-based considerations to enhance LLM-based automated privacy policy analysis.
+Future work can evaluate LLM-based models for fine-grained privacy policy questions.